 Resist the Urge to Pass Out Early

-However, make sure to drink a lot of water as well as staying hydrated is crucial to avoiding jet lag.
+However, making sure to drink a lot of water as well as staying hydrated is crucial to avoiding jet lag.
 If it’s daylight when you arrive, spend as much time outside as you can.
 This is especially handy when flying East.
-Hopefully you’re well rested from the night before, and getting outside will liven you up, make you more alert.
-This will signal your brain that it isn’t bed time just yet.
+Hopefully, you’re well-rested from the night before, and getting outside will liven you up, make you more alert.
+This will signal your brain that it isn’t bedtime just yet.

 Sleep On the Plane